If you’ve spotted an underperforming employee in your team, take charge by heeding some seasoned advice.

-Their abilities What is the depth of their expertise?
+What is the depth of their expertise?
 What is the level and quality of their execution?
 Do they take pride in their work?
 Are they accurate and respectful of deadlines?
 Be objective about their skill level and think about whether they are meeting their potential.

-Their emotional disposition Do they take initiative and approach their work with a good attitude?
+Do they take initiative and approach their work with a good attitude?
 How do they handle stress?
 Will they let you know when things are going off-track or hide when things aren’t going well?
 What motivates or deflates them?
 Understanding how your employee operates provides a valuable context for their performance.

-Their professional goals What do they want out of this job?
+What do they want out of this job?
 Their career?
 Making sure your employee’s ambitions are aligned with your organization’s needs is key in ensuring productivity.